amjedomar/atco/README.md

 ```

 ## Getting Started
-- Navigate to project root and create `tconfig.json` file
+- Navigate to project root

-- In `tconfig.json` file you have to specific the output directory using `compilerOptions.outDir` and specific the target directory using `include`, like the following example
+- Create `tconfig.json`, inside it you have to specific the output directory using `compilerOptions.outDir` and specific the target directory using `include`, like the following example

 ```json
 {